ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Marco: It is just as per ACE.
 See Sections 3.2 and 3.4 of draft-ietf-ace-cwt-proof-of-possession-03 -->

-Other additional parameters as defined in {{I-D.ietf-ace-oauth-authz}}, cann be included if necessary.
+Other additional parameters as defined in {{I-D.ietf-ace-oauth-authz}}, can be included if necessary.

 <!--
 Marco 27-02: “scope” should include a list of identifiers.
 One can ask authorization for joining multiple groups in a single Authorization Request, so getting a single Access Token.